 - Arizona Diamondbacks pitcher Randy Johnson wins the National League Cy Young Award, his fifth overall and fourth in a row.
 Johnson is the first NL player since the Mets' Dwight Gooden to win the pitching triple crown, going 24-5 with 334 strikeouts and a 2.37 ERA.
 Johnson also led the major leagues in strikeouts for the ninth time.

 - The Silver Slugger Award winners are announced.
-Barry Bonds and Mike Piazza win their 10th awards.
+Barry Bonds and Mike Piazza each win their tenth awards.

 - 2003 - Promising Cincinnati Reds outfielder Dernell Stenson is kidnapped, robbed, and brutally murdered by four men in Scottsdale, Arizona, for reasons that are still unclear.
 He was 25.